Blankbottle, Familiemoord, Piekenierskloof, South Africa, 2025

 Winemaking

-The grapes were picked at optimal ripeness and cooled overnight to 4 degrees celsius.
+The grapes were picked at optimal ripeness and cooled overnight to 4 degrees Celsius.
 The next morning the grapes were destemmed and crushed to an open top fermenter.
 As the tank filled the free run juice was removed into another tank.
 They drain all the juice possible until they are left with only skins and pulp.
 The skins and pulp underwent spontaneous fermentation and stayed on the skins for as long as possible.
 Pressed into older French oak small barrels, 10 months in barrel, blended and bottled.

 Tasting Note

-Pieter describes this as 'the most beautiful Grenache we could find' and we wholeheartedly agree.
+Pieter describes this as 'the most beautiful Grenache he could find' and we wholeheartedly agree.
 Raspberry ripple, fynbos-scented, spice, supple tannins and real intensity whilst retaining such delicacy.
 The label is based on the extraordinary but true story of how the police thought Pieter had killed his son and buried him in a shallow grave in the vacant property next to their house.
-The Cape Argus' article on 11 May 2013 about the incident titled “The mystery of the boy in the sandpit” serves as this wine’s label ... but panic not!
+The Cape Argus' article on 11 May 2013 about the incident titled “The mystery of the boy in the sandpit” serves as this wine label ... but panic not!
 It was nothing more than a misunderstanding!

 Food matching